PumasAI-Labs/NLME-Assessment/docs/instructors.md

 This covers already what the `NLME-Model` workshop teaches about model definition and model fitting.
 There are two PK models of an IV drug infusion.
 The first is a 1-compartment model and the second is a 2-compartment model.
-Go over the model explaning the main differences between them.
+Go over the model explaining the main differences between them.
 You'll use these models to explain how to assess and compare models in Pumas.

 Next, proceed to the `01-inspect.jl` script.
-This file focuses in the `inspect` function.
+This file focuses on the `inspect` function.
 Showcase how to use and explain all the calculations it is doing under the hood: pred, ipred, wres, ebe, icoef, dcp, and NPDE.
 If any user has questions about these concepts they are explained in the glossary in the reference sheet.